-The Cisco EX series Telepresence system is one of the most powerful, flexible TelePresence and collaboration engine available delivering crisp, clear 1080p end-to-end HD video, HD collaboration, and HD embedded Cisco TelePresence MultiSite (MultiSite).
+The Cisco TelePresence C series Codec is one of the most powerful, flexible TelePresence and collaboration engine available delivering crisp, clear 1080p end-to-end HD video, HD collaboration, and HD embedded Cisco TelePresence MultiSite (MultiSite).
 With more inputs and outputs than ever before, the integration possibilities are endless.

-Cisco TelePresence provides full standard protocol H.323 (for Ethernet) and SIP (for Ethernet).
-Using these protocols, secure video conferencing is offered using Advanced Encryption Standard (AES) encryption for point-to-point calls and multipoint calls on Ethernet with the speed of up to 6000 kbps on the full Cisco TelePresence product line.
+Cisco Telepresence provides full standard protocol H.323 (for Ethernet) and SIP (for Ethernet).
+Using these protocols, secure video conferencing is offered using Advanced Encryption Standard (AES) encryption for point-to-point calls and multipoint calls on Ethernet with the speed of up to 6000 kbps on the full Cisco Telepresence product line.